-- h.
-Occupancy costs During the Reporting Period, NAFA disbursed approximately \$93,900 in operating costs for its facilities in Toronto, Poland and Wisconsin.
-Significant costs include Polish property taxes and utility costs of \$77,000 and Stoughton building management fees of \$13,200. - i.
-Employee costs permanent: Disbursements for NAFA's full-time staff, which payments totalled approximately \$344,500, included the following: - \$312,400 in semi-monthly, or monthly depending on the jurisdiction, payment of wages and taxes;

-- ii. \$24,200 in pension and benefit amounts; and - iii. \$7,900 in KERP entitlements for those employees who were beneficiaries of the KERP. - j.
-Shipping and warehousing costs NAFA disbursed approximately \$41,100 of these costs during the Reporting Period.
-Approximately \$31,800 relates to payments to NAFA's Baltic agent who is assisting with consignor negotiations and arranging execution of the documentation necessary for NAFA to receive auction proceeds.
-Further costs of \$9,300 relating to transportation and storage fees were paid in connection with seizing approximately 50,047 Grobina pelts from CR7. - k.
-Professional fees A total of approximately \$1.5 million was paid to the professional service firms related to NAFA's CCAA Proceedings.
-Such costs represent NAFA's counsel in both North America and Europe, the Monitor and its counsel, legal and financial advisors to the Agent and BDC, and foreign counsel relating to Blackglama trademark matters, and accounting fees for corporate tax filings in Canada, Europe and the U.S. - 1.
-Other administrative and operating costs-Represents general office expenses such as telecommunications, contractors, accounting fees (including tax filings and bookkeeping in Poland and Holland), foreign taxes, bank charges and miscellaneous costs related to operations in Poland and other utility costs.
-Payments for this line item totalled approximately \$115,800 during the Reporting Period.
+- 22. The following represent the larger disbursements made by NAFA during the Reporting Period: - a.
+Occupancy costs During the Reporting Period, NAFA disbursed approximately \$65,700 in operating costs for its facilities in Toronto, Poland and Wisconsin.
+Such costs primarily represent monthly payments for the office at its former Carlingview property, utility costs, and property taxes for the Polish office. - b.
+Employee costs permanent: Disbursements for NAFA's full-time staff, which payments totalled approximately \$284,200, included the following: - \$262,000 in semi-monthly, or monthly depending on the jurisdiction, payment of wages and taxes; - ii. \$14,800 in pension and benefit amounts; and - iii. \$7,400 in KERP entitlements for those employees who were beneficiaries of the KERP. - c.
+Shipping and warehousing costs NAFA disbursed approximately \$48,100 of these costs during the Reporting Period.
+Approximately \$32,600 of this is related to transportation and storage fees in connection with seizing approximately 50,047 Grobina pelts from CR7.
+The remaining costs represent a number of smaller disbursements, including payment for Blackglama labels that was reimbursed by Saga. - d.
+Professional fees A total of approximately \$695,400 was paid to the professional service firms related to NAFA's CCAA Proceedings.
+Such costs represent NAFA's

-- m.
-Repayment of Tranche A Each week NAFA calculates the quantum of Distributable Funds (i.e. weekly closing cash balances in excess of \$1 million) that is available to pay down the Tranche A indebtedness of the Syndicate Debt.
-During the Reporting Period, NAFA paid approximately \$4.8 million to the Agent for debt repayment.
-The balance remaining on the Syndicate Debt is approximately \$12.9 million as of September 17, 2021. - n.
-Bank interest and refinancing costs Such amounts relate entirely to interest costs on the Syndicate Debt and total approximately \$842,000.
+- counsel in both North America and Europe, the Monitor and its counsel in addition to legal and financial advisors to the Agent. - e.
+Insurance A total of approximately \$23,700 was paid for insurance premiums for the period through October 31, 2022.
+Approximately \$18,700 relates to the 205 Industrial Property (located in Wisconsin) and the remaining \$5,000 relates to the Polish Property. - f.
+Other administrative and operating costs Represents general office expenses such as telecommunications, contractors, accounting fees (including tax filings and bookkeeping in Poland and the Netherlands), foreign taxes, bank charges and miscellaneous costs related to operations in Poland and other utility costs.
+Payments for this line item totalled approximately \$46,600 during the Reporting Period. - g.
+Repayment of Tranche A Each week NAFA calculates the quantum of Distributable Funds (i.e., weekly closing cash balances in excess of \$1 million) that are available to pay down the Tranche A indebtedness of the Syndicate Debt.
+During the Reporting Period, NAFA paid approximately \$925,500 to the Agent for debt repayment.
+The balance remaining on the Syndicate Debt is approximately \$11.9 million as at the close of the Reporting Period. - h.
+Bank interest and refinancing costs Such amounts relate entirely to interest costs and agency fees on the Syndicate Debt and total approximately \$420,000.